Samsar4/Ethical-Hacking-Labs/0-Core-Knowledge/0-Networking-101.md

 * **Internet service providers (ISP)**: companies that provide everyone with their internet connection, both to individuals and to businesses and other organizations.

-# 2. IP Addresses & MAC Addresses
+# 2. IP & MAC Address
 ## What is an IP Address (Internet Protocol)?
 ![ip](https://media.fs.com/images/community/upload/wangEditor/201912/24/_1577182449_2uLs0pQcuT.jpg)